TheDukeDK/devsecops-demo/README.md

 * Curl: For the bootstrap.sh script.
 Otherwise you can do manually.
 * Docker
 * Docker Compose
+* Network connection to Docker hub for first run to pull non built images.

 A *reasonably* spec'd computer.
 GitLab is especially heavy to run and takes several minutes to get *healthy* on my laptop which is running Fedora and has 16GB memory and a quad core processor with 8 threads.